HugoPaulino/ABD/README.md

 # Suggestions

-Any tips, comments, suggestions send me an email to <hfpss@iscte-iul.pt>
+Any tips, comments, suggestions send me an email to <hfpss@iscte-iul.pt>.